itd3vbox/project-manager-symfony/README.md

 # 🚀 Project Management - Symfony 📊

-This Symfony project is dedicated to creating a project management application with a robust backend architecture, developed in the form of an API.
-The main goal is to provide an elegant user interface through React, simplifying the visualization and interaction with project data.
+This Laravel project is dedicated to creating a project management application with a robust backend architecture, developed in the form of an API.
+The main goal is to be able to connect any kind of Front End App (React, Vue.js), mobile (Android / iOS), and desktop apps (Electron, ...).s

 ### Tasks